 - Each if these origins for rapid blinking must be diagnosed by an ophthalmologist and the necessary treatment must be prescribed and followed.

 Other forms of self-stimulatory behaviour

-- Autistic like behaviour: Behaviour like rocking and handclapping and other stereotyped motor behaviour may be found in other types of handicapped children and is usually multifunctional in origin.
+- Autistic-like behaviour: Behaviour, like rocking and handclapping and other stereotyped motor behaviour, may be found in children with other disabilities and is usually multifunctional in origin.
 These behaviours often give the impression of autism.
 The presence of this type of behaviour may be an indication of a lack of stimulation.
 Should the stimulation be given, the behaviour should stop.

 - Hand flapping — some children flap their hands when they’re excited but stop after a while as they calm down.
 This can happen repeatedly for no apparent reason.